 If you are not planning to rent a car, I do recommend you take a transfer to the hostel, as by public transport it will take you 2 hours.
 By car, the hostel is just 20 minutes from the airport.

-Hostel Giramundo is located near the beach and the old town of Ibiza.
+Giramundo Hostal Ibiza is located near the beach and the old town of Ibiza.
 The famous beach Paltja d’en Bossa is just minutes away.
 This is the beach where, every evening in the Summer season, you can enjoy an open air party.

-Giramundo Hostel is a simple backpackers hostel with good vibes and great location.
+Giramundo Hostel is a simple Ibiza backpackers hostel with good vibes and great location.
+You’ll never get tired of this place whether you’re staying for 4 days and 3 nights in Ibiza or even longer.

 Colorful walls with underwater paintings, hippy vibes and fun staff.